House of Angostura: History

 The company was founded around 1830 in the Venezuelan town of Angostura (now Ciudad Bolívar) by a German doctor, Johann Gottlieb Benjamin Siegert, Surgeon-General in Simon Bolivar's army in Venezuela.
 Around 1820, he had tried to find a medicine to improve appetite and digestive well-being of the soldiers.

 In 1830, Siegert exported his unique aromatic bitters to England and Trinidad.
 By 1850, he had resigned his commission in the Venezuelan army to concentrate on the manufacture of his bitters, since by then, demand had leapt ahead of supply.
-In 1862, the product was exhibited and sampled in London, to great approval.
+In 1862, the product was exhibited and sampled in London International Exhibition of Industry and Art, with great approval.
 Upon his death in 1870, Siegert left the care of the company to his younger brother and son, who subsequently moved it to Port of Spain, Trinidad six years later in 1876.

 Over the course of time, Angostura bitters and Dr. Siegert's company alone became purveyor to the King of Prussia, Spain, and King George V. Today, angostura bitters are also produced by various other vendors, some of which add the bark of the angostura tree (Angostura trifoliata).
-Angostura bitters are a key ingredient in many cocktails, for example in pink gin and the Manhattan.
+Angostura bitters are a key ingredient in many cocktails, for example in Old Fashioned, pink gin and the Manhattan.
 Angostura brand bitters do not contain any angostura bark.
 There are several other companies that make bitters containing this bark, notably Fee Brothers and Riemerschmid.

 The word "Angostura" (lit.
 "Narrows") is the founding name of Ciudad Bolívar along the narrows of Venezuela's Orinoco River where Dr. Siegert was based.
 It was an important trading town with river access to the sea.

+In 1973 House of Angostura bought Fernandes Distillers Ltd., a subsidiary of Trinidad Distillers Ltd, Angostura’s holding company and the French Savalle still they used was dissassembled once distilling operations were merged.

 In December 2016, questions arose regarding the integrity of Angostura rum, with CEO Robert Wong sent on administrative leave for two months.
 Reports say Angostura breached EU rules of origin laws by purchasing bulk rum and repackaging it, without making any substantial changes.

+The company observed its 200th anniversary in 2024, as the government of Trinidad and Tobago reported that bitters represented 8% of the market value of exports in the food and beverage sector.